KEHANG/SCAN/README.md

 ### sym2img

 Attributes other than the appointed ones are randomly sampled within {0, 1}.
-25 of all 40 attributes are selected.
+Here 25 of all 40 attributes are selected.

 ![sym2img](results/SCAN/selected_sym2img.jpeg)

 ### traversal

 Traversal range is -3 ~ 3.
-16 of all 40 attributes are selected.
+Here 16 of all 40 attributes are selected.

 ![traversal](results/SCAN/selected_traversal.jpeg)